 1 Please attach the following on a suitable scale:- a.
 Catchment Area map of the Project showing all upstream works affecting the flow into the reservoirs. b.
 Attach full command Area maps showing all details of canals, branches, distributaries, Minors and outlets c.
 Attach maps in parts if the command is too large.
 2 Provide a map of canal, branches, and distributaries, outlets with area commanded by each up to outlet level.
 Clearly indicate the outlets already saturated.
-3 A map showing water logged areas within the command
+The state of the s 3 A map showing water logged areas within the command asi ik aku majanga ni sewo.
+I